 What is the interest rate charged on a property tax lien?

 Interest on tax liens is charged at the rate of 18 percent.
+(Effective 2020, the rate will be 14 percent.)
 To calculate how much your daily interest charge would be:

 "Amount of tax lien" multiplied by "0.18" - then divide by "365" (days).